 Halloween is here, along with all of the money that is now associated with it.
-Gone are the days where a simple Jack-O-Lantern would suffice, if you don’t have a scene from a Vincent Price movie on your front lawn, you are a failure in the eyes of your neighbours.
-I will be out trick or treating with L’il C8j, but as usual he won’t be eating any of the candy (he likes a few things, but not a lot), that is left to me and Mrs. C8j to gorge ourselves silly.
-Just make sure you don’t end up with any Financial Skeletons in Your Closet after setting up your Halloween Horror House.
+Gone are the days when a simple Jack-O-Lantern would suffice.
+If you don’t have a scene from a Vincent Price movie on your front lawn, you are a failure in the eyes of your neighbours.
+I will be out trick or treating with L’il C8j, but as usual, he won’t be eating any of the candy (he likes a few things, but not a lot).
+That is left to me and Mrs. C8j to gorge ourselves silly.
+Make sure you don’t end up with any Financial Skeletons in Your Closet after setting up your Halloween Horror House.

 Word has it that the upcoming Budget may allow income splitting for families with children under the age of 18 (hopefully with a dispensation for those with disabled children, maybe allowing for this ability after the child reaches the age of 18).
 The splitting will really mean an ability to transfer up to $50K from one spouse to another (maximum benefit of $2000), but still will help single income families (or families where one spouse makes much less than the other).
 I started a discussion on reddit about this as well, drop by and be heard.